Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/introduction.rst

    Surface.

 Curves are 2D objects, and surfaces are their 3D extension.
-Note however that in Blender, you only have NURBS surfaces, no Bézier (you have the *Bézier* knot type, though;
+Note however, that in Blender, you only have NURBS surfaces, no Bézier (you have the *Bézier* knot type, though;
 see below), nor polygonal (but for these, you have meshes!).
 Even though curves and surfaces share the same object type (with texts also...),